-- 3. EDUCATION COURSE.
-Within 60 calendar days of the effective date of this Decision, and on an annual basis thereafter, Respondent shall submit to the Board or its designee for its prior approval educational program(s) or course(s) which shall not be less than 40 hours per year, for each year of probation.
-The educational program(s) or course(s) shall be aimed at correcting any areas of deficient practice or knowledge and shall be Category I certified.
-The educational program(s) or course(s) shall be at Respondent's expense and shall be in addition to the Continuing Medical Education (CME) requirements for renewal of licensure.
+- 1. EDUCATION COURSE.
+Within 60 calendar days of the effective date of this Decision, and on an annual basis thereafter, Respondent shall submit to the Board or its designee for its prior approval educational program(s) or course(s) that shall not be less than 40 hours per year, for each year of probation.
+The educational program(s) or course(s) shall be aimed at correcting any areas of deficient practice or knowledge, shall be Category I certified, and shall be in the area(s) of prescribing to and/or treating patient(s) with a history of substance abuse and/or addiction, and/or any other area(s) determined by the Board or its designee.
+These educational program(s) or course(s) shall be at Respondent's expense and shall be in addition to the Continuing Medical Education (CME) requirements for renewal of licensure.
 Following the completion of each course, the Board or its designee may administer an examination to test Respondent's knowledge of the course.
-Respondent shall provide proof of attendance for 65 hours of CME of which 40 hours were in satisfaction of this condition. - 4.
+Respondent shall provide proof of attendance for 65 hours of CME of which 40 hours were in satisfaction of this condition. - 2.
 PRESCRIBING PRACTICES COURSE.
 Within 60 calendar days of the effective date of this Decision, Respondent shall enroll in a course in prescribing practices approved in advance by the Board or its designee.
 Respondent shall provide the approved course provider with any information and documents that the approved course provider may deem pertinent.
 Respondent shall participate in and successfully complete the classroom component of the course not later than six (6) months after Respondent's initial enrollment.
 Respondent shall successfully complete any other component of the course within one (1) year of enrollment.
-The prescribing practices course shall be at Respondent's expense and shall be in addition to the Continuing Medical Education (CME) requirements for renewal of licensure.
+The prescribing practices course shall be at Respondent's expense and shall be in addition to the Continuing

+Medical Education (CME) requirements for renewal of licensure.